datopian/specstore/README.md

 state definition:

-- `QUEUED`: In the flowmanager, pipeline not created yet
+- `QUEUED`: Flow created but not running
-- `INPROGRESS`: Waiting to run
+- `INPROGRESS`: Flow is running
 - `SUCCEEDED`: Finished successfully
 - `FAILED`: Failed to run